HamburgChimps/apple-notes-liberator/README.md

 | `text` | The plain text extracted from the note |
 | `embeddedObjects` | A list of the embedded note objects that were extracted from the note |

-Each item in the `embeddedObjects` list will contain at minimun the following fields:
+Each item in the `embeddedObjects` list will contain at minimum the following fields:

 | Field Name | Description |
 | ---  | --- |